 in 2014 Nico & Amelia joined forces with friends Matt & Howie to open Short & Main, our wood-fired pizza sister restaurant, in downtown Gloucester.

 Nico & Amelia brought on Sheila Jarnes as their General Manager in the 9th season.
 She's worked at The Market since 2012, and brings diverse experience having worked both front and back of house here, as well as at Short & Main.
 In 2014 Sheila took a 5 month long pilgrimage to intern in the kitchen at Chez Panisse, gaining a deeper understanding of the foundation from which Nico & Amelia have proudly built The Market Restaurant.
 When she’s not working at the restaurants, Sheila works as a professional food stylist for the Boston Globe Magazine.

-Alexis Harwood is in her second season as the Beverage Director.
+Alexis Harwood is in her third season as the Wine Director.
 She got her start early in the wine world, growing up in her grandfather's wine shop.
 Building on over fifteen years of fine dining experience in Manhattan and Western Mass, she has settled in on Cape Ann to thoughtfully curate our rotating craft beer and sustainable wine list.

 Every May we perch ourselves on Lobster Cove, awaiting the arrival of our new and returning guests—a sundry of devoted locals and seasonal residents.

 We have continued to work tirelessly to cook with exceptional ingredients and partner with small farmers, fisheries, ranchers, and bakeries who are producing food the way it should be: local, seasonal, and sustainable.